zhanglx13/CS375_Compilers_Autograder/README.md

 Same as project 3 except p3 should be replaced with p4.

 Note that the c++ symbol table checker is in the symTable dir.
-The autograder will compile the checker before grading.
+For portability issues, the autograder will NOT compile the checker automatically.
+Therefore, before running the autograder, do make clean && make in the symTable dir.

 ## Project 5 Parsing pasrec.pas and graph1i.pas